ThunderFly-aerospace/TF-G1/README.md

   * High descent rates
   * Ability to enter and return into the fail-safe mode (stable autorotation)

 The benefits which come of this feature set are usability of application where the system could be potentially damaged, although the safety must retain as high as possible.
-The example of this applications is searching and rescue missions in the hars weather unflyable by conventional aircraft.
+The example of this applications is searching and rescue missions in the harsh weather unflyable by conventional aircraft.

+## Build
+Most of the components are coded in OpenSCAD.
+To render all components run following commands in Linux CLI:

+    sudo pip install stlsort

+    make

+The design files and related documents are covered by [GNU GENERAL PUBLIC LICENSE Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html)

 For additional information contact ThunderFly s.r.o. representative at info@thunderfly.cz